SSOO-uc3m/OS-Week-10/README.md

 This solution is correct.

 ![Diagram_04](img/img4.png)

 #### 1.4 Solution.
 Option D

-If Process 1 finish before process 2, the later will be blocked permanently, but if process 2 open the mutex before process 1, process 2 do not the while loop, and executes their action before process 1
+On the one hand, if Process 1 finish before process 2, the later will be blocked permanently.

+On the other hand if process 2 open the mutex before process 1, process 2 will not enter in the while loop, and it wil lexecute their action before process 1

 ![Diagram_05](img/img5.png)